 We accept contactless payment on all our buses, just get on, tap your contactless card or smart phone on the reader and away you go.
 Contactless, the change you've been looking for.

-1. Place your card on the red dot on the card machine at the front of the bus.
+1. Place your card or device (Apple Pay, Apple Watch, Google Pay and Android Pay supported), on to the card machine at the front of the bus.

 2. Wait for the positive beep and green screen.